akayangel218/Project-Bite/bite-backend/README.md

   * `price={}` - Optional list of numbers corresponding to price points.
 Including this will only show restaurants of those price points
   * `rating={}` - Optional list of numbers corresponding to star ratings.
 Including this will only show restaurants with those ratings
   * `cuisine={}` - Optional list of cuisine codes.
 Including this will only show restaurants serving at least one cuisine included in the list

+### Testing
+Some unit tests are provided to check the validity of the backend's results.
+Should any changes result in the parameters not working, the tests should reflect it.
+Do `npm run tests` to run the unit test file.